nrkno/nativebridge/README.md

 ## Browser

 Used as a producer/consumer-interface for passing messages to/from native app (iOs/Android).
 Following an `EventEmitter` interface (on/once/off/emit).
-In addition an RPC method makes calling native interfaces a breeze.
+In addition an RPC-interface makes calling native methods a breeze.

 ##### EMIT - *send to native*:
 ```js